 The greatest benefit of the Coverdell Fellows Program is the opportunity to further develop professional skills that are supported by SPA’s rigorous academic training in any of the School’s six traditional, master’s degree programs.
 Additionally, Coverdell Fellows help to promote Peace Corps’ Third Goal by organizing and participating in events in the School and on the AU campus focused on diversity and inclusion, particularly, the promotion of cultural awareness as well as by supporting SPA’s community service initiatives.
 As a Coverdell Fellow, you also make valuable contributions to the greater Washington, D.C. area through your service while expanding your professional network in support of your career pursuits.

-SPA Coverdell Fellows receive an attractive financial package that includes partial tuition remission that totals $14,000 a semester for the duration of the Fellow’s master’s degree program.
+SPA Coverdell Fellows receive an attractive financial package that includes partial tuition remission that totals $7,500 a semester for four successive terms of the Fellow's master's degree program.
+This amounts to nearly half tuition coverage of the total degree.
 This level of award requires full time enrollment (9 credit hours a semester) and solid academic performance and progress.
+Coverdell Fellows are also eligible for consideration for supplemental, donor-funded scholarships and/or cash awards.

 SPAGrad@American.edu or 202.855.6230